I Took A Ladies Handgun Fundamentals Course — Here's Why

 Stretchy and strong, Lethal Lace can wrap anywhere on the wearer’s body, making it easy to holster a gun to legs or the chest.
 In a video posted to YouTube, looking like Lara Croft: Tomb Raider, Renaud demonstrates how Lethal Lace can effectively conceal a potential arsenal of weapons — four handguns, two knives, two canisters of mace, and a loaded magazine — under a tank top and yoga pants.

-But while the models are parading with holsters and corsets in the event center, outside a very different group has started their own sort of show that is markedly less festive.
+But while the models are parading with holsters and corsets in the event centre, outside a very different group has started their own sort of show that is markedly less festive.

 “